 Whether your child has another year left in school or you have some loose ends to tie up before you can sell, the letter of intent may be useful even if you’re not looking to sell right at the moment.

 If you’re thinking about selling in the next year or two, consider reaching out to whoever sent you the letter and let them know.
 In many cases, they will be more than happy to set up a time to reach out again when you’re closer to being ready to sell.

 Note that your home doesn’t need to be in perfect selling condition to sell to a local real estate investor.
 In fact, many, like Beachworks LLC, will purchase your home as-is.
 This means less work and less stress for you, and the ability to move on to the next stage in your life.

 If you have no intention of selling your property anytime soon, that’s completely understandable.
 The best way to handle a letter of intent, in this case, is to reach out to the contact and let them know.
-This way, they will take the focus off your property and you won’t receive letters for a while.
+This way, they will take the focus off your property and you won’t receive more letters.

 Have you received a letter in the mail?
 If you’ve ever thought about selling, this might be a good time to reflect on your options.
 Whether your letter came from us or someone else, click here to request an offer from our local, family-owned company based right here in North Seattle.

 *$450,000 is a made-up number used for example purposes only, and in no way reflects the actual value of any given letter that you may receive.

 Beachworks LLC local, family-owned company in north Seattle committed to improving the value of our community.
 For those who need to sell their homes quickly and privately, we we provide an all cash offer and close on your timeline.